pavithra24/Python-Terradorm/README.md

               -----> containerize the python application

   |------>**secrets.py**
-              -----> to pass the aws screte and access key
+              -----> to pass the aws secret and access key

   |------>**write_s3.py**
               -----> python script that creates a new file on every execution with date and time as a prefix and uploads to s3 bucket on aws